-AI Super-powers by Kai-Fu Lee is one of those books that entertains you and makes you learn at the same time.
+AI Super-powers: China, Silicon Valley and the New World Order by Kai-Fu Lee is one of those books that entertains you and makes you learn at the same time.
 Although written a couple of years ago, it is a very appropriate read in these times of geopolitical disputes between the two AI super-powers, China and the US, and rising concerns about automation and job displacement.
 And like all great books, there is even some room for love…

 Kai-Fu Lee was perfectly placed to write AI Super-powers.
-Born in Taiwan, he studied and worked in the US for many years, to then move to China.
-He has held executive positions in Apple, Microsoft and Google (he was the President of Google China), before founding his own VC company, Sinovation Ventures, to help develop Chinese high-tech companies.
-He has been at the forefront of the AI industry, both at Silicon Valley and China, so he has the right experience and background to make a fair assessment of the AI capabilities of both countries.
+Born in Taiwan, he studied and worked in the US for many years, then moved to China.
+He has held executive positions at Apple, Microsoft and Google (he was the President of Google China), before founding his own VC company, Sinovation Ventures, to help develop Chinese high-tech companies.
+He has been at the forefront of the AI industry, both in Silicon Valley and China, so he has the right experience and background to make a fair assessment of the AI capabilities of both countries.

 The rise of China as an AI Super-power